idefix-code/idefix/doc/source/quickstart.rst

     The validation script.
 It uses the python class ``idfx_test.py`` to validate the code outputs for that particular test.
 Use ``testme.py -help`` to find out the options.

 ``python``
-    Directory that contains the standard test validation: i.e. comparison against an analytical solution
+    Directory that contains the standard test validation: i.e. comparison against an analytical solution (when it exists)

-``reference``
-    Directory that contains pre-computed results from previous versions of Idefix.
-This is used by CI/CD to check that the code is producing consistent results accross versions.

 For the time being, the files are already set up for the Sod test problem.
 The only thing lacking is a ``makefile`` to actually compile the code.
-In *Idefix* the makefile is created by `Cmake <https://cmake.org>`_ ,a tool to control code generation on diverse platforms.
+In *Idefix* the makefile is created by `cmake <https://cmake.org>`_ ,a tool to control code generation on diverse platforms.
 To configure *Idefix*, you need Cmake version >=3.16 installed on your machine.
 For this quickstart, let us configure the code to run on the cpu in serial (default behaviour).
 Assuming a ``cmake`` is in the PATH, we simply type in::